 - Students enrolled in SSP preparatory courses apply effective learning strategies to their college coursework.

-- Tutors and TAs document and evaluate their practice as peer educators through critical reflection.
+- Tutors, Peer Leaders, and Mentors document and evaluate their practice as peer educators through critical reflection.

 - Students identify professional skills sought by employers that are developed through their peer leadership experiences as tutors, SI leaders, and TAs.

-- Tutors, SI Leaders, and TAs provide assistance that involves students who request help as active learners, thereby deepening their learning through collaboration.
+- Tutors, SI Leaders, and Peer Leaders provide assistance that involves students who request help as active learners, thereby deepening their learning through collaboration.

 - Students who use peer-to-peer learning services through SSP improve their understanding of subject knowledge.